-Where applicable, as a condition of funding for all successful applicants must provide a letter of support for your project from relevant Traditional Owners or Indigenous organisations with landowning/management rights or responsibilities.
-The approval of your grant may have other specific conditions determined by the assessment process or other considerations made by the Minister.
+The approval of your grant may have specific conditions determined by the assessment process or other considerations made by the Program Delegate or Minister.
 We will identify these in the offer of grant funding.

-If you enter an agreement under the Australian Heritage Grants 2020-21, you cannot receive other grants for the same activities from the Commonwealth.
+If you enter an agreement under the Australian Heritage Grants 2021-22, you cannot receive other grants for this project for the same activities from other Commonwealth grants.

-State, Territory or local government funding may contribute to the required 20 per cent co-contribution of eligible project expenditure or any ineligible expenditure, or fund additional or complimentary project activities which meet project outcomes.
+State, Territory or local government funding may contribute to the required 20 per cent cocontribution of eligible project expenditure or any ineligible expenditure, or fund additional or complementary project activities which meet project outcomes.
 The Commonwealth may recover grant funds if there is a breach of the grant agreement.